ljmfong/Poecilia-bifurca-Characterizing-Sex-Chromosome/Assembling de novo Genome Assembly.md

 ## Assembling the _de novo_ Genome Assembly

 This pipeline will build the _de novo_ genome assembly from the PacBio Sequencing and Illumina DNA-sequencing.
+Scripts used in this pipeline can be found under the following folder:

 ------------------------------------------------------------------------------------------------------------------------------------
 ###  a.
 PacBio: